-In 2021, it will be 13 years since the first time Wagner's entire Ring cycle was performed at Müpa Budapest and the third year featuring the updated version of Hartmut Schörghofer's legendary production.
+The year 2022 will mark the 14th anniversary of the first occasion when Wagner's complete Ring cycle was performed in its entirety at Müpa Budapest, and now the audience, already familiar with the revised version of Hartmut Schörghofer's legendary production, will get to see it again.
 The story of the Ring of the Nibelung is one of humanity's greatest artistic works, a monumental achievement that can be likened to the ceiling frescoes of the Sistine Chapel, the Divine Comedy or Joseph and His Brothers: we owe it to ourselves to delve into it from time to time.

 Presented by: Müpa Budapest

 You may purchase tickets online and in person for this performance using a Müpa Budapest gift voucher or by debiting the leisure allowance on OTP, K&H or MKB SZÉP cards.

 If you purchase the tickets in person, then we also accept Edenred Gift Vouchers, and Edenred gift cards (Benefit and Family cards) as well as the culture subaccount allowance on OTP Cafeteria cards.

 The Müpa Budapest underground garage gates will be operated by an automatic number plate recognition system.
 Parking is free of charge for visitors with tickets to any of our paid performances on that given day.
 The detailed parking policy of Müpa Budapest is available here.

 Dear Visitors, please note that only tickets purchased from the Müpa website and official ticket offices are guaranteed to be valid.
 To avoid possible inconvenience, we suggest buying tickets to our performances and concerts via the mupa.hu website, the Interticket national network (jegy.hu) or at our official ticket offices.